Movie ranch: Iverson Movie Ranch

 By the 1960s, the ownership of the ranch was split between two of Karl and Augusta's sons, with Joe Iverson, an African safari hunter married to Iva Iverson, owning the southern half of the ranch (the Lower Iverson) and Aaron Iverson, a farmer married to Bessie Iverson, owning the northern half (the Upper Iverson).
 In the mid-1960s the state of California began construction on the Simi Valley Freeway, which ran east and west, roughly following the dividing line between the Upper Iverson and Lower Iverson, cutting the movie ranch in half.
-That separated the ranch, and also produced noise, making the property less useful for movie-making.
+That separated the ranch, and also produced noise, making the property less useful for moviemaking.
 The waning popularity of the Western genre and the decline of the B-movie coincided with the arrival of the freeway, which opened in 1967, and greater development pressure, signaling the end for Iverson as a successful movie ranch.
-The last few movies that filmed some scenes here included Support Your Local Sheriff (1968) and Pony Express Rider (1976).
+The last few movies that filmed some scenes here included Support Your Local Sheriff (1968) and Roger Corman's Deathsport (1978).

-In 1982, Joe Iverson sold what remained of the Lower Iverson to Robert G. Sherman who almost immediately began subdividing the property.
-The former Lower Iverson now contains a mobile home park, the non-denominational Church at Rocky Peak, and a large condominium development.
-The Upper Iverson is also no longer open to the public as it is now a gated community consisting of high-end estates along with additional condos and an apartment building.
+In 1982, Joe Iverson sold what remained of the Lower Iverson to Robert G. Sherman, who almost immediately began subdividing the property.
+The former Lower Iverson now contains a mobile-home park, the nondenominational Church at Rocky Peak, and a large condominium development.
+The Upper Iverson is also no longer open to the public, as it is now a gated community consisting of high-end estates along with additional condominiums and an apartment building.

 Part of the ranch has been preserved as parkland on both sides of Red Mesa Road, north of Santa Susana Pass Road in Chatsworth.
 This section includes the famous "Garden of the Gods" on the west side of Red Mesa, in which many rock formations seen in countless old movies and TV shows are accessible to the public.
 This includes the area on the east side of Red Mesa that includes the popular Lone Ranger Rock, which appeared beside a rearing Silver, the Lone Ranger's horse, in the opening to each episode of The Lone Ranger TV show.
 This area has been owned by the Santa Monica Mountains Conservancy since 1987.